xyz031702/airflow/CONTRIBUTING.md

 sources and rebuilds the layers that need to be rebuilt - because they changed in local sources.
 This might take a bit of time when you run it for the first time and when you add new dependencies - but rebuilding the image should be an operation done quite rarely (mostly when you start seeing some unknown problems and want to refresh the environment).

-See [Troubleshootin section](#troubleshooting).
+See [Troubleshooting section](#troubleshooting) for steps you can make to clean the environment.

-Once you performed the first build, the images are rebuilt locally rather than pulled unless you force pull the images.
+Once you performed the first build, the images are rebuilt locally rather than pulled - unless you force pull the images.
 But you can force it using the scripts described below.

 ## Local Docker Compose scripts